n-1991/academic-kickstart/content/publication/4-COVID-19/index.md

 ---
-title: "Coronagraben.
-Culture and social distancing in times of COVID-19"
+title: "Coronagraben in Switzerland: Culture and social distancing in times of COVID-19"
 authors:
 - admin
 - Piergiuseppe Fortunato